 - It's also the reason why Cocona is so awesome: she's a Reyvateil, but she's a vanguard.

-- In Dissidia: Final Fantasy, this is the dynamic between Cosmos, the goddess of order, and her champion the Warrior of Light.
+- In Dissidia: Final Fantasy, this is the dynamic between Cosmos, the Goddess of Harmony, and her champion the Warrior of Light.

 - Radiata Stories: Jack apoints himself Ridley's White Knight on the Fairy path and not only protects her but lifts her spirits with endearingly corny jokes. in personality they're the Bright couple but to the humans they're the dark couple, yet Gerald praises him for having the balls to turn against his entire race for the sake of his girl.
 For her part Ridley is a Bright Lady ojou who is trying to do what she think is right, and is grateful for Jack's support.